kennangle/mbodataanalysis/replit.md

 ## Development Workflow

-### Slash Commands for Enhanced Productivity
+### Slash Commands for Enhanced Productivity (Development Only)
-The platform supports AI-powered slash commands accessible via the command palette (Cmd+K or Ctrl+K) for rapid workflow automation:
+The platform includes a development-only CommandPalette UI component that provides AI-powered slash commands accessible via keyboard shortcut (Cmd+K or Ctrl+K) for rapid workflow automation.
+This feature is only available when running in development mode (`import.meta.env.DEV`) and is automatically excluded from production builds:

 #### Core Workflow Commands
 - **`/ask`**: Request confirmation before implementing changes